xchem/fragalysis-backend/README.md

 ## Database migrations
-The best approach is to spin-up the development stack (locally) using `docker-compose` and then shell into the Django (stack).
-For example, to make new migrations called "add_job_request_start_and_finish_times" for the viewer's models run the following: -
+The best approach is to spin-up the development stack (locally) using `docker-compose` and then shell into Django.
+For example, to make new migrations called "add_job_request_start_and_finish_times" for the viewer's model run the following: -

 >   Before starting postgres, if you need to, remove any pre-existing database (if one exists)
     with `rm -rf ../data` (a directory maintained above the repository's clone)

     docker-compose up -d

-Then from within the stack container make the migrations.
-Here we're migrating the `viewer` application...
+Then from within the stack container make the migrations (in this case for the `viewer`)...

     docker-compose exec stack bash